shwezhu/shwezhu.github.io/content/post/golang/basics/013-methods-receivers.md

 In short, I think that you should prefer declaring methods on `*T` unless you have a strong reason to do otherwise.

-## 3. pointer receiver - a practical example
+## 3. Pointer Receiver - a Practical Example

  `error` interface: